 When to serve these ricotta-stuffed zucchini blossoms

-Courgette blossoms start appearing at farmers’ markets and vegetable stands as early as May but the season is in its prime in June, July and you may even find them in August.
-This means these Italian stuffed zucchini blossoms are a spring and summer treat.
+Courgette blossoms start appearing at farmers’ markets and vegetable stands as early as May but the season is in its prime in June, July and August.
+You may even find them into September.
+But because of their fragility, they can’t be imported in winter.
+This means these Italian stuffed zucchini blossoms are a seasonal, summer treat.

 Stuffed Zucchini Flowers with Herbed Ricotta Cheese